4 min read

 Copy Skimability

 How you break up your content is nearly as important as what your content actually says.
-The way you order, size, and manipulate content feeds into your blog’s ability to be skimmed and read while retaining reader attention.
+How you order, size, and manipulate content feeds into your blog’s ability to be skimmed and read while retaining reader attention.
 As you do this, remember to be consistent and minimalistic.

 Headers